streamnative/kop/docs/security.md

     For the `PLAIN` mechanism, the Kafka authentication is forwarded to the [JWT authentication](https://pulsar.apache.org/docs/en/security-jwt/) of Pulsar, so you need to configure the JWT authentication and set the following properties in the `conf/broker.conf` or `conf/standalone.conf` file.

-    (1) Enable authentication and authorization for the Pulsar broker.
+    (1) Enable authentication for the Pulsar broker.

     ```properties
     authenticationEnabled=true
-    authorizationEnabled=true
     authenticationProviders=org.apache.pulsar.broker.authentication.AuthenticationProviderToken
     ```